Hampton, SC Demographics

 A map of Hampton's Population by Race

-Of the 475 places in South Carolina, Hampton is the 155th most populous.
+Hampton is ranked the 163rd most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Hampton was ranked the 155th most populous place in the 2020 Census.

 Hampton's White Population